Site icon Our Breathing Planet

 Mount Etna Location, Formation, and History

-The stunning Mount Etna formed in a region of the globe already well known for its abundance of natural marvels.
-Many of these, in fact, have similar natures, being either volcanic or geothermal in nature.
-It lies on an island extremely close to Europe.
+The stunning Mount Etna formed in a region of the globe already well known for its mind-boggling abundance of natural marvels.
+Many of these, in fact, have similar natures, being either volcanic or geothermal in their nature.
+This geological beauty lies on an island extremely close to Europe.

-More precisely, natural processes created it on the island of Sicily.
+More precisely, powerful natural processes created this marvel on the island of Sicily.
 The beautiful island itself sits just off the southern tip of the country of Italy.
-On the island itself, though, the mountain resides on the general east coast, situated near the cities of Catania and Messina.
+On the island itself, though, the mountain resides on the general east coast, situated very near the cities of Catania and Messina.

-Research indicates that the formation of this wonder of natural forces began roughly 500,000 years ago.
+Research indicates that the formation of this wonder of natural forces began long ago, roughly 500,000 years in the past.
 At that time, however, the activity was occurring beneath the sea.
-Then, about 200,000 years later, more activity took place, relocated southwest of the summit.
+Then, about 200,000 years later, still more activity took place, relocated southwest of the summit.

-Subsequently, the activity moved once again, to its present location.
-This displacement took place around 170,000 years in the past.
+Subsequently, the same processes moved once again, to what’s now its present location.
+This eventual displacement took place around 170,000 years in the past.
 At that time, ongoing eruptions built up much of the bulk of its structure, creating the general stratovolcano structure it has today.

-In modern times, however, Mount Etna hasn’t ceased its activity.
-It’s continued to remain quite active, with varying strength.
-During the reigns of the different civilizations of the region, countless eruptions, both major and minor, occurred, most going unrecorded.
+In modern times, however, Mount Etna hasn’t ceased its active nature.
+In fact, it’s continued to remain active, with varying degrees of strength.
+During the reigns of the different civilizations of the region, countless eruptions, both major and minor in strength, occurred, most going unrecorded.

 This marvel of Nature ranks as the most active volcano in Europe.
-Since 1750, seven eruptions have lasted longer than five years!
+Since the year 1750, seven recorded eruptive episodes have lasted longer than five years!
 Only Mount Vesuvius exceeds that.
 Fortunately, most are not greatly destructive in nature, given its location and public awareness.

 Features Sharing Its Region